 The Board will determine the fair market value of your property based on the information submitted to them.
 The Board can consider:

 - Itemized professional estimates of cost to repair deficiencies in your property

 - If the property has recently been sold, supporting documentation such as the closing statement and purchase contract

 - If the property is income producing, income and expense statements

 Please note that the Board cannot consider the Auditor's valuation of a neighboring property or other purported similar property as reason to file a claim or to adjust a valuation if there are no recent sales statistics available regarding those specific properties.

 Sheriff's sales, bank sales, short sales, or any other sale where the buyer or seller are under unusual pressure to buy or sell are not considered arms-length sales and will not be considered as valid comparables by the Board of Revision in establishing property values for taxation purposes.

 Along with each complaint form, the applicant should file copies of the supporting documents intended to be introduced at any subsequent hearings by the BOR.
 Also, an updated and completed questionnaire concerning property-related information should be submitted along with each application regarding residential property.
-Questionnaire forms may be obtained by clicking immediately below or by contacting the Auditor’s Office.
+Questionnaire forms may be obtained in the following links or by contacting the Auditor's Office.

 Parcels must be contiguous and/or one economic unit, be in the same taxing district, and have identical ownership to be included on one complaint form.
 When in doubt, file separate complaints.